What is a C corporation?

 Less chances of Audit

-C Corporation do not face income and losses like S corporations due to which there is a lower potential for audits than they would have with an S corporation.
+Another C Corporation advantage is that they do not face income and losses like S corporations due to which there is a lower potential for audits than they would have with an S corporation.

 Low Taxation rate in the initial year